Equinor ASA – Annual report – 31 December 2025

 Accounting policies

 Equinor’s operations are organised into business areas and followed up through operating segments in order to effectively manage and execute our strategy, including the ability to measure the progress of the business against its strategic goals.
-The operating segments are defined based on the components of Equinor that undergo regular review by the chief operating decision maker, Equinor’s Corporate Executive Officer (CEO).
+The operating segments are defined based on the components of Equinor that undergo regular review by the chief operating decision maker, Equinor’s Chief Executive Officer (CEO).
 The following reportable segments correspond to the operating segments: Exploration & Production Norway (E&P Norway), Exploration & Production International (E&P International), Exploration & Production USA (E&P USA), Marketing, Midstream & Processing (MMP) and Renewables (REN).
-Based on materiality considerations, the remaining operating segments consisting of Projects, Drilling & Procurement (PDP), Technology, Digital & Innovation (TDI) and Corporate staff and functions, are aggregated into the reportable segment Other.
+Based on materiality considerations, the remaining business areas Projects, Drilling & Procurement (PDP), Technology, Digital & Innovation (TDI) as well as Corporate staff and functions, are aggregated into the reportable segment Other.
 The majority of the costs in PDP and TDI is allocated to the three Exploration & Production segments, MMP and REN.

 The accounting policies of the reporting segments are consistent with those described in these Consolidated financial statements, except for the following: movements related to changes in asset retirement obligations are excluded from the line-item Additions to PP&E, intangibles and Equity accounted investments, and provisions for onerous contracts reflect only obligations towards group external parties.
 The measurement basis of segment profit is net operating income/(loss).
 Deferred tax assets, pension assets, non-current financial assets, total current assets and total liabilities are not allocated to the segments.
 Transactions between the segments, mainly from the sale of crude oil, gas, and related products, are performed at defined internal prices which have been derived from market prices.
 The transactions are eliminated upon consolidation.